Black Lives Matter Global Network Foundation: Real estate and salary dispute

 An April 2022 investigative report by New York Magazine's Intelligencer revealed that the BLMGN had secretly purchased a $6 million house in Southern California in October 2020 with donated funds.
 In May 2022, Cullors defended the purchase, saying that "We really wanted to make sure that the global network foundation had an asset that wasn't just financial resources" and that "we understood that not many Black-led organizations have property.
 They don't own their property."
+However, Cullors admitted that she hosted two parties at the $6 million house, which she regretted.